gnzlbg/static_vector/README.md

 - _Requirements_: none.
 - _Enabled_: always.
 - _Complexity_: constant time and space.
-- _Exception safety_: never throw.
+- _Exception safety_: `noexcept` always, wide contract.
 - _Constexpr_: always.
 - _Effects_: none.

 The `iterator` and `const_iterator` types are implementation defined and model the `ContiguousIterator` concept.

-There are also some guarantees between the results of `data` and the iterator functions that are explained in the section "Element / data access" below.
+Note: if the container is empty the result of the iterator functions is unspecified, but implementations are encourages to make it consistent with the result of `fixed_capacity_vector::data()`.

 ## Size / capacity

+---

 ```c++
 constexpr size_type size()     const noexcept;